Five reasons why online therapy is the future

 Let’s face it; the recent havoc created due to the pandemic has exposed the vulnerability of our healthcare systems.
 The recurring lockdowns and job losses have taken a heavy toll on both the physical and mental health of many.

-As a result, anxiety and stress have forced people to seek online therapy right from the comforts of their home.
+As a result, anxiety and stress have forced people to seek online psychiatrist right from the comforts of their home.
 The World Health Organization estimates that about 14% of the global population suffers from some kind of mental health issue and 75% of those in need are not able to receive any treatment.

 In developing countries, millions of people are not able to assess mental health care because of the social stigma attached to it.